tboldagh/FunRootAna/index.md

 ## Configuration of the analysis
 Ach, everyone needs it at some point.
 So there it is, a simle helper `Conf` class that allows to:
 * read the config file of the form: `property=value` (# as first character are considered comments),
-* read environmental variables if config file is an empty string (i.e. before running you do `export prperty=value`),
+* read environmental variables if config file is an empty string (i.e. before running the code you would do `export prperty=value`),
 * allows to check if the property is available with method `has("minx")`,
 * and get the property with `get` like this: `conf.get<float>("minx", 0.1)` which means: take the `minx` from the config, convert it to `float` before handing to me, but if missing use the value `0.1`.
-The code above does not depend on this.
+* Store the config in the output file in a form of metadata tree, i.e. key-value pairs (both are just strings).
 ## Diagnostics
 A trivial function `report` can be used to produce a message.
 More useful is the `assure` function that will check if the first argument evaluates to `true` and if not will complain & end the execution via exception.